letsencrypt/boulder/docs/acme-divergences.md

 ## [Section 7.4](https://tools.ietf.org/html/draft-ietf-acme-acme-07#section-7.4)

-Boulder does not implement orders, instead it implements the `new-cert` flow from [draft-ietf-acme-02 Section 6.5](https://tools.ietf.org/html/draft-ietf-acme-acme-02#section-6.5).
+Boulder does not implement orders (previously called `applications`), instead it implements the `new-cert` flow from [draft-ietf-acme-02 Section 6.5](https://tools.ietf.org/html/draft-ietf-acme-acme-02#section-6.5).
 Instead of authorizations in the order response, Boulder currently uses authorizations that are created using the `new-authz` flow from [draft-ietf-acme-02 Section 6.4](https://tools.ietf.org/html/draft-ietf-acme-acme-02#section-6.4).
 Certificates are not proactively issued, a user must request issuance via the `new-cert` endpoint instead of assuming a certificate will be created once all required authorizations are validated.

 ## [Section 7.4.2](https://tools.ietf.org/html/draft-ietf-acme-acme-07#section-7.4.2)